Welcome to the Brierley Village Web site

 LOCAL NEWS STORIES

-From Brierley
+From Brierley and the surrounding area

 November 2006

-index page
+Local news stories index page

 Email your news and I'll write the story and take the photograph if required.
-Also you're welcome to place details of any celebration, congratulations etc for appearance on the news page
+Also you're welcome to place details of any celebration,

-Demolition of St Paul's gets underway
+Demolition of St Paul's school gets underway

 God bless all former staff, pupils and the building itself.
 Forever in our memories of happy years spent there